 Furthermore, in patients who exhibit an aura before their migraines, the aura can be used as a signal to use the technique of self-hypnosis in order to abort the migraine.
 And, if a migraine does occur, patients can use self-hypnosis to decrease the discomfort and often make it go away completely, in a relatively short period of time.

 Why depend on medication…when you can help yourself without it?

-For children and adolescents, self-hypnosis has been shown to be extremely effective not only in treating migraines, but also in preventing them.
+For children, adolescents, and adults, self-hypnosis has been shown to be extremely effective not only in treating migraines, but also in preventing them.
 During self-hypnosis, patients learn that they can teach their brains to talk to their bodies to gain even better control over the migraines.

 Dr. Lazarus has found that his patients typically experience dramatic improvement after only 1 to 3 visits.
 And, because this technique involves no medication, there are no side effects.

 Patients who use self-hypnosis to control their migraine headaches find that it works faster and better than medication!3